anderssandstrom/ecmc_target_muts_logger/README.md

 Note: It's important that the sensor are connected to the correct cable of the box since the amplifiers are calibrated to the sensors.

-The telemess sensors are connected internally to the EL3174-002 (slave 2).
+The telemess sensors are connected internally to an EL3174-002 (slave 2).

 Values are then accessed in the follwoing records (scaled in mm):
 ```